Home • Manifesto • WMail ezine • Essays • Solutions • Free eBooks • Quotations

 philosophers of the XXth Century.

 Ayn Rand was born 2 February 1905 in St. Petersburg [Leningrad], Russia, nee Alissa Zinovievna Rosenbaum.
-She came to America in 1925, working in Hollywood for Cecil B. DeMille and others.
+She came to America in 1926, lived for a while with relatives in Chicago, then moved to Hollywood, where she worked for Cecil B. DeMille and others.
 She met and married Frank O'Connor on 15 April 1929, and she became a U.S. citizen in 1931.

 She and Frank moved to New York City, after which her first major work, the play now known as "The Night of January 16th", was produced in Los Angeles & on Broadway (1934-35); her first published novel was "We The Living" in 1936.
 The novel "Anthem" was published in 1938; her stage play "The Unconquered" had a short Broadway run in 1940; and her novel "The Fountainhead" was published in 1943.
 She and Frank then returned to California, partly due to her involvement in the filming of "The Fountainhead", which was released by Warner Bros. in 1949.

 Before she and Frank moved back to New York City in October, 1951, she met future associates Nathaniel & Barbara Branden and Leonard Peikoff.
-Her most famous work and final novel "Atlas Shrugged" was published in 1957.
-Thereafter, she wrote non-fiction and worked in a range of media: lectures, radio shows, The Objectivist Newsletter, magazine articles, a column in the Los Angeles Times, and personal appearances on "The Tonight Show", "Today", and other television programs.
+Her most famous work and final novel "Atlas Shrugged" was published in 1957, which remained on the New York Times bestseller list for 21 weeks.
+Thereafter, she wrote non-fiction and worked in a range of media – lectures, radio shows, The Objectivist Newsletter, magazine articles, a column in the Los Angeles Times, and personal appearances on "The Tonight Show", "Today", and other television programs.

-A diagnosis of lung cancer in 1974 caused her to curtail her activities, with Leonard Peikoff gradually taking over the reins; the Ayn Rand Letter was discontinued in 1976.
+She survived a diagnosis of lung cancer in 1974, though her activities were slowed somewhat; the Ayn Rand Letter was discontinued in 1976.
 Frank O'Connor died in November 1979, a heart-wrenching event from which Ayn Rand never quite recovered.

 "The Objectivist Forum" began publication in February 1980 (it continued after her death, until 1987), and the "Ayn Rand Library" book series was begun.
 Ayn Rand died of heart failure in New York City on 6 March 1982, and was buried at Valhalla, NY.